-You will have four lectures and a three-hour practical in psychological methods per week as well as small-group tutorials.
+You will have four lectures and a three-hour practical in psychological methods per week as well as small group tutorials.
 These courses build an in-depth understanding of psychology.

 In third year, lectures and practical classes cover advanced material in core areas of psychology (clinical psychology, cognition, development, evolution and comparative psychology, neuroscience, perception and social psychology).
-You will also conduct a supervised literature review on a topic of your choice.
 In addition, advanced methodology classes will introduce you to how we can generate new psychological knowledge.